-Henry V is good for bracing courage on Election Day.
+Henry V is good for bracing courage in light of our current political woes.
 Far darker is All the King’s Men, a fictionalized account of the rise of populist politician Huey Long.
 The Sean Penn remake was nearly unwatchable, but this one reveals the cunning and sinister depths that some “men of the people” can evince — and with a Best Picture Oscar under its belt, as well as a terrific performance from Broderick Crawford, there’s worse ways to hide from the polls.
 It opened today in 1949.

 Speaking of bad behavior, anyone interested in watching Charles Laughton act like a swine should check out Mutiny on the Bounty, the definitive version of the grand sea tale of a ship’s crew laboring under a despotic captain until they’ve had all they can stands and they can’t stands no more.
 Clark Gable leads the revolt as Fletcher Christian, and anyone interested in sticking it to The Man — which I can’t imagine happening today — can find something to cheer for here.
 It opened today in 1935.